-- (105) (a) As used in this subsection, "home state" has the same meaning as in subsection (913) of this section, except that for purposes of this subsection the term includes any state or territory of the United States or the District of Columbia in which an applicant under this subsection is licensed to act as a resident independent, staff, or public adjuster if the state or territory of the applicant's principal place of residence does not issue an independent, staff, or public adjuster license. - (b) Unless refused licensure in accordance with xxxxx, a nonresident person shall receive a nonresident independent, staff, or public adjuster license if: - 1.
-The person is currently licensed in good standing as an independent, staff, or public adjuster in his, her, or its home state; - 2.
+- (b) A person who negotiates or settles claims arising under a life or health insurance policy or an annuity contract; - (c) A person employed only for the purpose of obtaining facts surrounding a loss or furnishing technical assistance to a licensed public adjuster, including photographers, estimators, private investigators, engineers, and handwriting experts; - (d) A licensed health care provider or its employee who prepares or files a health claim form on behalf of a patient; or - (e) An employee or agent of an insurer adjusting claims relating to food spoilage with respect to residential property insurance in which the amount of coverage for the applicable type of loss is contractually limited to one thousand dollars (\$1,000) or less. - (9) For purposes of this section, except as otherwise provided in subsection (10) of this section, "home state" means any state or territory of the United States or the District of Columbia in which a public adjuster: - (a) Maintains his, her, or its principal place of residence or business; and - (b) Is licensed to act as a resident public adjuster. - (10) (a) As used in this subsection, "home state" has the same meaning as in subsection (9) of this section, except that for purposes of this subsection the term includes any state or territory of the United States or the District of Columbia in which an applicant under this subsection is licensed to act as a resident public adjuster if the state or territory of the applicant's principal place of residence does not issue a public adjuster license. - (b) Unless refused licensure in accordance with xxxxx, a nonresident person shall receive a nonresident public adjuster license if: - 1.
+The person is currently licensed in good standing as a public adjuster in his, her, or its home state; - 2.
 The person has submitted the proper request for licensure and has paid the fees required by xxxxx; - 3.
 The person has submitted, in a form or format prescribed by the commissioner, the uniform individual application; and - 4.
-The person's designated home state issues nonresident independent, staff, or public adjuster licenses to persons of [State] on the same basis. - (c) The commissioner may: - 1.
-Verify an applicant's licensing status through any appropriate database, including the database maintained by the National Association of Insurance Commissioners, its affiliates, or subsidiaries; or - 2.
+The person's designated home state issues nonresident public adjuster licenses to persons of [State] on the same basis. - (c) The commissioner may:

+- 1. Verify an applicant's licensing status through any appropriate database, including the database maintained by the National Association of Insurance Commissioners, its affiliates, or subsidiaries; or - 2.
 Request certification of an applicant's good standing. - (d) As a condition to the continuation of a nonresident adjuster license, the licensee shall maintain a resident adjuster license in his, her, or its home state. - (e) A nonresident adjuster license issued under this subsection shall terminate and be surrendered immediately to the commissioner if the licensee's resident adjuster license terminates for any reason, unless: - 1.
-The termination is due to the licensee being issued a new resident independent, staff, or public adjuster license in his, her, or its new home state; and - 2.
+The termination is due to the licensee being issued a new resident public adjuster license in his, her, or its new home state; and - 2.
 The new resident state or territory has reciprocity with [State].

-Section 43.
+Section 4.
 Public Adjuster and Insured Contract Requirements